-Make DIY Concrete Pumpkins (With a Fancy Twist)
+Make Pretty DIY Concrete Pumpkins – Fancy Fall Decor

-Make DIY concrete pumpkins and add shimmery gold accents to dress up your tablescape or to decorate your porch this fall.
+Make DIY concrete pumpkins with shimmery gold accents to dress up your tablescape or decorate your porch for fancy fall decor.
+Best of all, these will last decades, unlike real pumpkins.

-Do you even know how easy it is to make DIY concrete pumpkins?
+Did you know it’s actually very easy to make concrete pumpkins?

-If you are wondering what kind of pumpkin mold you use to make pumpkins, the answer is nylon stockings.
+Now, you might be wondering what kind of pumpkin mold you use to make pumpkins.
+The answer is nylon stockings.
 Yep, that’s right, you can make DIY concrete pumpkins with pantyhose.

-Sometimes you need a little bit of fancy in your life- or at least I do.
+Sometimes, you need a little fancy –or at least I do.

-And so to add a little glamour to these rustic pumpkins, I used this amazingly shimmery gold paint that I love.
-The shimmery touch was the perfect way to combine rustic with fancy!
+And so, a great way to add a little glamor to these rustic pumpkins is to use this amazingly shimmery gold paint.
+The glimmering touch was the perfect way to combine rustic with fancy!

 Some of the links on this page have been provided as a convenience for finding materials.
 These links may also be affiliate links.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.